Get emailed when this bill changes status, is amended, or advances.

 Read full disclaimer →

-If you use AI or digital tools to create or distribute images, you must ensure compliance with emotional distress laws or face legal consequences.
+If you use AI for image editing in Tennessee, you must ensure compliance with new unlawful exposure regulations or face legal consequences.

 State